-We provide you with VBA scripts and instructions that enable you to connect MS Outlook to the openCRX ICS servlet in less than 5 minutes.
+We provide you with VBA scripts and instructions that enable you to connect MS Outlook to the openCRX ICS servlet in 5 minutes.
 We have tested these scripts with both MS Outlook 2003 and MS Outlook 2007.
 If you get them to work with other versions,

 Visual Basic for Applications must be installed (this is included if you purchased MS Outlook, but it may not be installed on your computer).
 Without Visual Basic for Applications installed, however, you will not be able to install/run our VBA scripts...